davelively14/phoenix_trello-dep/README.md

 ## Modifications

 I did not use the no-brunch option.
 Instead, I used the installation as laid out in another tutorial, [ReactPx](https://github.com/davelively14/reactpx).
-Here's the quick rundown:
+I did add the other front end packages from npm listed under 'Front-end Basic Structure' on part 2 of the tutorial.

+Below you will find the instructions for the installation of React with brunch.

 ### React install instructions